 The Policy Case Competition encourages students to think critically, analytically, and creatively to present policy solutions to real issues.

-Students from colleges and universities around the country are invited to think critically and innovate by researching, designing and presenting policy proposals on today’s most pressing issues.
+Students from colleges and universities around the world are invited to think critically and innovate by researching, designing and presenting policy proposals on todayís most pressing issues.

 Hosted annually by the New York University Politics Society since 2014, the Policy Case Competition is a conference where students of all experience levels are given the opportunity to propose policy solutions in response to the largest and most critical current issues.
-In the past, teams have won a cash prize and a paid trip to Washington, D.C.
+Teams have the opportunity to win a prize and a paid dinner with leading minds in the field of policy!

 Teams and Topics